Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 # Interests to show in About widget
 Awards:
-- 8th China National Collegiate Statistical Modeling Contest, First Prize, 2022
+- First Prize in 2022 China National Collegiate Statistical Modeling Contest
-- 7th China National Collegiate Statistical Modeling Contest, Third Prize, 2021
+- Third Prize in 2022 China National Collegiate Statistical Modeling Contest
-- 6th China National Collegiate Statistical Modeling Contest, Third Prize, 2019
+- Third Prize in 2022 China National Collegiate Statistical Modeling Contest
-- Tax Policy Debate Contest of Henan Province, Champion, 2019
+- Champion in 2019 Tax Policy Debate Contest of Henan Province

 # Education to show in About widget
 Education: